kchennaf/RsearchProject/README.md

 Figure: Example of RDF using Linked Data

 As examples of first realizations using RDF fully for metadata or annotations, we can mention the system Annotea and RDFPic software.
 Annotea is a client-server system collaborative for the annotation of documents without any modification of these.
 These RDF annotations can be added, modified and viewed by a community of users who have access to the same server annotation.
 XPointer and XLink are used to associate metadata with different parts of documents.
 RDFPic is used to attach meta-data to digital photos for the purpose of facilitate the search for images.
 It relies on a combination descriptive elements with those of the Dublin Core which proposes a set of relatively limited descriptive fields (author, ...).
 The RDF descriptions are nested within JPEG files.
-On the other hand, different initiatives have already produced metadata specifications in RDF, for example LOM (Learning Object Metadata) for
+On the other hand, different initiatives have already produced metadata specifications in RDF, for example LOM (Learning Object Metadata) for distance learning.

-distance learning.

-These two examples, Annotea and RDFPic, are interesting because they highlight important distinctions in the reports

-between metadata and Semantic Web.
+These two examples, Annotea and RDFPic, are interesting because they highlight important distinctions in the reports between metadata and Semantic Web.
 A first is between a nested representation in the resources they qualify (the Meta tags in HTML pages are the most primitive form even before the Semantic Web) and an external representation, by example a catalog or a Topic Maps file associated with a portal on Internet or Intranet.
-Using RDF is compatible with both

-while the Topic Maps approach works with external files.
+Using RDF is compatible with both while the Topic Maps approach works with external files.
 The external approach has the advantage of leaving the documents and allows the same documents to be used by communities or for different tasks, as often reported in the context of open hypermedia systems.

 Figure: Example of BBC Music&#39;s linked data with Wikipedia

-Ontologies &amp; OWL
+### Ontologies & OWL

 In the Web domain, an ontology is a document or file that defines formally the relationships between terms.
 An ontology conveys a certain &quot;explicit consensus&quot; and a certain &quot;sharing domain&quot; that are indispensable in the exploitation of Web resources.
 Formalization is a facet of ontologies that allows the exploitation and combination of Web resources.
 A typical ontology of the Web must have a taxonomy and a set of rules of inference.
 Taxonomy defines classes of objects and the relationships between them.
 The controlled vocabulary is then organized as a simple hierarchy.
 The rules of inference are based on the same principle as taxonomy but are even more powerful.
 For example, they allow ontologies to express the following rule: &quot;If a city postal code is associated with a status code and an address uses that city code, then that address is associated with the state code. &quot;

 Thus, an ontology allows to:

-- --Share the common understanding of the information structure between people or software manufacturers
+- Share the common understanding of the information structure between people or software manufacturers
-- --Allow reuse of knowledge on a domain
+- Allow reuse of knowledge on a domain
-- --Explain what is considered implicit on a domain
+- Explain what is considered implicit on a domain
-- --Distinguish knowledge on a field of operational knowledge
+- Distinguish knowledge on a field of operational knowledge
-- --Analyze knowledge on a domain
+- Analyze knowledge on a domain

 To represent ontologies, W3C has proposed a standard language: OWL (Ontology Web Language).
 The OWL language is built on RDFS and has XML syntax.
 It defines a rich vocabulary for the description of complex ontologies.
 It is based on a formal semantics defined by a rigorous syntax.

-OWL and RDFS are two RDF languages ​​that define vocabularies: &quot;RDF Schema defines the smallest number of concepts and properties needed to define a simple vocabulary.
+OWL and RDFS are two RDF languages that define vocabularies: &quot;RDF Schema defines the smallest number of concepts and properties needed to define a simple vocabulary.
 OWL is a much richer language which, with the notions defined by RDF Schema, adds the properties of equivalent class, equivalent property, identity of two resources, differences of two resources, of opposite, of symmetry, of transitivity, of cardinality, etc., to define complex relationships between resources. &quot;

 Figure: Evolution of Ontologies